micro/go-micro/README.md

 Nitro (formerly known as Go Micro) is a blazingly fast framework for distributed app development.

-[Sponsor the project from just $10/month](https://github.com/sponsors/asim) and get your name into the repo!

-**Note: Nitro requires a paid subscription license for commercial use**

 ## Overview

 Nitro provides the core requirements for distributed app development, IoT, edge and p2p including RPC and Event driven communication.